thainh-3454/Demo-Php-Mvc-OOP/README.md

 ### How to use:
 1. Clone this project
 2. Put it in htdocs folder if you using XAMPP or www folder if you using WAMPP, create a folder name ex: php-mvc
+3. Create a database name: demo_mvc and run demo_mvc.sql script
-3. Open browser and go to: localhost/php-mvc
+4. Open browser and go to: localhost/php-mvc